tinymce/tinymce-docs/integrations/angular2.md

 keywords: integration integrate angular2 angular4 angular6 angular3 angular5 angularjs
 ---

-The absolutely easiest way to get started using TinyMCE with Angular 2+ is with our official [@tinymce/tinymce-angular](https://github.com/tinymce/tinymce-angular) component!
+The easiest way to get started using TinyMCE with Angular 2+ is with our official [@tinymce/tinymce-angular](https://github.com/tinymce/tinymce-angular) component!

 ## Installation